Forenaghts Great: Standing-stone

 and 300 metres NNE of Forenaghts church, close to the demesne

-(estate) wall on private land at Longstone Rath, this standing-stone
+(estate) wall on private ground at Longstone Rath, this standing-stone

 is over 5 metres high and weighs some 13 tonnes.
 It is inside